Travel Report Australia: from Brisbane to Cairns (June 2019)

 In Palm Cove we have lunch.
 Again, a great waterfront and a stunningly beautiful beach section.
 Then we continue and we reach the Sheraton Port Douglas, the penultimate station of our trip to Australia.

-Day 30: Port Douglas – Wildlife Habitat
+Day 30: Port Douglas – Inlet

 From Sheraton beach you can do a good 5km hike around Port Douglas Inlet.
 Just walk the eastern beach to the end and then up the stairs.
 The path leads back through a small jungle in a 270 degree arc back to the shopping street and from there you can walk back to the hotel.